-Africa 1500 to Present (same as AFN 122)
+Africa 1500 to Present

+(same as AFN 122) HIS 122

+3 crs.
+3 hrs.

 Africa from the beginnings of the Atlantic slave trade to the end of Colonialism in the late twentieth century is examined.
 The effect of Colonialism on economic and cultural patterns in the African diaspora is explored.